Meet our Licensed Optometrist Eye Doctors

 Dr. Barrette attended Valparaiso University as an undergraduate, and graduated from Illinois College of Optometry in 1991.

 “Patient education is my passion.”
-Dr. Barrette enjoys the variety of patients seen each day at VisionPoint.
+Dr. Barrette enjoys the variety of patients she sees each day at VisionPoint.
 Outside of work, she challenges herself with running and hiking.
-After years of living in numerous different place, she is happy to call Northwest Indiana home.
+After years of living in many different places, she is happy to call Northwest Indiana home.

 Dr. Rebecca Long